aws-cloudformation/community-registry-extensions/hooks/CloudFront_LoggingEnabled/README.md

 ## Example templates

-Hook will find this non-compliant
+The Hook will find this template to be non-compliant.
 ```yaml
 AWSTemplateFormatVersion: "2010-09-09"
 Resources: